 The process will be administered on the Plan's behalf by Capita, our Plan administrators.
 You will need to ask them for the appropriate form, complete it and send it back to them.
-Capita will then arrange the withdrawal of funds from, calculate the tax and pay you the net amount direct to your bank account (after tax has been deducted).
+Capita will then arrange the withdrawal of funds, calculate the tax and pay you the net amount direct to your bank account (after tax has been deducted).

-Please note: An Uncrystallised Funds Lump Sum Payment is only available for savings you have in our Defined Contribution Section - there is no facility for this in the Defined Benefit Section.
+Please note: This option is only available for savings you have in our Defined Contribution Section.
+There is no facility for an Uncrystallised Funds Pension Lump Sum from the Defined Benefit section.
 If you want to take cash from these benefits before you retire, you will have to transfer your Defined Benefit Section benefits out of this Plan into a separate arrangement.